-1And when they drew near to Jerusalem, to Bethphage and Bethany at the Mount of Olives, he sends two of his disciples
+1And when they drew near to Jerusalem, to Bethphage and Bethany at the Mount of Olives, he sent two of his disciples

-2and said to them, “Go into the village that is in front of you, and immediately as you enter into it you will find a colt tied, on which no one has ever sat.
-Loose him and bring him.
+2and said to them, “Go into the village that is in front of you, and immediately as you enter into it you will find a colt tied there on which no one has ever sat.
+Untie it and bring it.

-3And if any one says to you, ‘Why are you doing this?’ say, ‘The Lord has need of him,’ and immediately he will send him back here.”
+3And if anyone says to you, ‘Why are you doing this?’ say, ‘The Lord has need of it and will immediately send it back here again.’”

-4And they went away and found a colt tied at the door outside in the open street, and they loose him.
+4And they went away and found a colt outside in the open street tied at a door, and they untied it.

-5And some of those who stood there said to them, “What are you doing, loosing the colt?”
+5And some of those who stood there said to them, “What are you doing, untying the colt?”

-6And they said to them as Jesus had said, and they let them go.
+6And they responded to them just as Jesus had said to, so they let them go.

-7And they brought the colt to Jesus, and threw their robes on it, and he sat on it.
+7And they brought the colt to Jesus and threw their outer garments on it, and he sat on it.

-8And many spread their robes on the road, and others spread branches that they had cut from the fields.
+8And many people spread their outer garments on the road, and others spread branches that they had cut from the fields.

-9And those who went before, and those who followed after, cried, “Hosanna!a Blessed is he who comes in the name of the Lord!b
+9And those who went in front of him, and those who followed after, were crying out, “Hosanna!a Blessed is he who comes in the name of the Lord!b

 10Blessed is the coming kingdom of our father David!
 Hosanna in the highest!”

-12And on the next day, as they came from Bethany, he was hungry.
+12And on the next day, as they were leaving Bethany, he was hungry.

-13And seeing a fig tree in the distance that had leaves, he came to see if perhaps he might find anything on it, and yet when he came to it, he found nothing but leaves, (indeed, it was not the season for figs).
+13And seeing a fig tree in the distance that had leaves, he came to see if perhaps he might find anything on it.
+But when he came to it, he found nothing but leaves (it was not the season for figs).

 14And he answered and said to it, “No one will ever eat fruit from you again!”
 And his disciples heard it.

-15And they came into Jerusalem, and he went into the temple and began to cast out those who sold and those who bought in the temple, and he overturned the tables of the money changers and the benches of those who sold the doves,
+15And they came into Jerusalem.
+And he went into the Temple and began to cast out those who were selling and those who were buying in the Temple, and he overturned the tables of the money changers and the seats of those who were selling doves,

-16and he would not allow anyone to carry merchandise through the temple.
+16and he would not allow anyone to carry merchandisec through the Temple.

-17And he taught, and said to them, “Is it not written, My house will be called a house of prayer for all the nations?c But you have made it a den of robbers.”d
+17And he began to teach them, saying, “Is it not written: My house will be called a house of prayer for all the nations?d But you have made it a den of robbers.”e

-18And the chief priests and the experts in the law heard it, and they were seeking how to destroy him, for they were afraid of him, for the whole crowd was astonished at his teaching.
+18And the chief priests and the experts in the law heard it, and they were looking for a way to destroy him because they were afraid of him, for the whole crowd was astonished at his teaching.

 19And whenever evening came, they went out of the city.

-20And as they passed by in the morning, they saw the fig tree withered away from the roots.
+20And as they passed by the tree in the morning, they saw that the fig tree had withered away from the roots up.

-21And Peter, remembering, said to him, “Rabbi, look!
+21And Peter remembered and said to him, “Rabbi, look!
 The fig tree that you cursed has withered away.”

-22And Jesus, answering, said to them, “Have trust in God.
+22And Jesus answered and said to them, “Have trust in God.

-23Truly I say to you, whoever says to this mountain, ‘Be snatched up and thrown into the sea!’ and does not doubt in his heart, but believes that what he says will come to pass, it will happen for him.
+23Truly I say to you, whoever says to this mountain, ‘Be lifted up and thrown into the sea,’ and does not doubt in his heart, but believes that what he says will come to pass, it will be done for him.

-24Therefore I say to you, all the things you pray and ask for, believe that you have received them, and you will have them.
+24For this reason, I say to you, all the things you pray and ask for, believe that you have received them, and they will be done for you.

-25And whenever you stand praying, if you have anything against anyone, forgive, in order that your Father who is in heaven will also forgive you your transgressions.
+25And whenever you stand praying, if you have anything against anyone, forgive them, so that your Father who is in heaven will also forgive you for your transgressions.

-26[[But if ye do not forgive, neither will your Father which is in heaven forgive your trespasses.]]
+26[[But if you do not forgive, neither will your Father who is in heaven forgive your transgressions.]]

 28and they said to him, “By what authority are you doing these things?
-Or who gave you this authority to do these things?”
+Who gave you the authority to do these things?”

-29And Jesus said to them, “I will ask you one question, and you answer me and then I will tell you by what authority I do these things.
+29And Jesus said to them, “I will ask you one question.
+Answer me and then I will tell you by what authority I do these things.

-30The baptism of John, was it from heaven or from people?
+30Was the baptism of John from heaven or of human origin?
 Answer me.”

 31And they discussed among themselves, saying, “If we say, ‘From heaven,’ he will say, ‘Then why did you not believe him?’

-32But if we say, ‘From people…’” (they were afraid of the people, for indeed, they all considered John to be a prophet).
+32But if we say, ‘Of human origin…’” (they were afraid of the people because they all considered John to be a prophet).

 33And so they answered Jesus and said, “We do not know.”
-And Jesus said to them, “Neither will I tell you by what authority I do these things.”
+And Jesus said to them, “Then I will not tell you by what authority I do these things.”